kkent030315/anymapper/README.md

 This project is work-in-progress (WIP).

 # How to Contribute
-Here are some ways you can help improve 'anymapper', whether it be code or suggestions:
+Here are some ways you can help improve anymapper, whether it be code or suggestions:

 - **Contributing to the codebase:** Interested in directly contributing to the codebase?
 Look for an open issue or feature requrest that matches your skills and interests.
 When submitting a pull request for a fix or new feature, please use a descriptive title, and an in-depth description of what your changes are.